ayemen28191/Mr-199-app-Pro-/replit.md

 This is a full-stack construction project management application built with React, TypeScript, Express.js, and PostgreSQL.
 It is designed for Arabic-speaking users to manage construction projects, including worker attendance, daily expenses, material purchasing, and financial reporting.
 The system aims to provide comprehensive project management capabilities with a focus on ease of use and financial transparency.

 ## User Preferences
-- Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language in Arabic
-- Communication language: Arabic
+- Communication language: Arabic (all responses must be in Arabic)
 - Business Rules: No duplicate project names, worker names, or fund transfer numbers allowed
 - Project Selection: User wants the selected project to persist across all pages and browser refreshes